elastic/elasticsearch-rails/opensearch-persistence/README.md

 The repository module provides a number of features and facilities to configure and customize the behavior:

-* Configuring the Elasticsearch [client](https://github.com/elastic/elasticsearch-ruby#usage) being used
+* Configuring the OpenSearch [client](https://github.com/opensearch-project/opensearch-ruby#sample-code) being used
 * Setting the index name, document type, and object class for deserialization
 * Composing mappings and settings for the index
 * Creating, deleting or refreshing the index
 * Finding or searching for documents
 * Providing access both to domain objects and hits for search results
-* Providing access to the Elasticsearch response for search results (aggregations, total, ...)
+* Providing access to the OpenSearch response for search results (aggregations, total, ...)
 * Defining the methods for serialization and deserialization

 There are two mixins you can include in your Repository class.
 The first `OpenSearch::Persistence::Repository`,